NVIDIA/G-Assist/README.md

 - Custom system interactions for hardware and OS automation
 - Game and application integrations that enhance PC performance or add new commands

-If you're looking for inspiration, check out our sample plugins for controling peripheral & smart home lighting, invoking larger AI models like Gemini, managing Spotify tracks, or even checking streamers' online status on Twitch — and then let your own ideas take G-Assist to the next level!
+If you're looking for inspiration, check out our sample plugins for controlling peripheral & smart home lighting, invoking larger AI models like Gemini, managing Spotify tracks, checking stock prices, getting weather information, or even checking streamers' online status on Twitch — and then let your own ideas take G-Assist to the next level!

 ## Quick Start